pivot-access-ltd/bma-offline-docs/backup/hardening-your-maas-installation.md

 <a href="#heading--security-consulting"><h2 id="heading--security-consulting">Whom to contact about MAAS security consulting</h2></a>

-If you need help implementing MAAS security, please [contact us (external link)](https://maas.io/contact-us).
+If you need help implementing MAAS security, please [contact us ](https://maas.io/contact-us).
 We will be happy to assist you in arranging security consulting appropriate to your needs.